mneagoe/api-csv-2-json/README.md

 # CSV to JSON Api
-### A smiple service for parsing csv files into json objects.
+### A simple service for parsing csv files into json objects.

 ## Getting Started
 After cloning, go into the projects generated directory and run: